Thankful for something? Don’t keep it to yourself!

 Remember that gratitude makes us optimistic.
 It decreases envy and materialism.
 Sharing your joy is not bragging or boasting; it positively affects the people you share with.

 So talk with those close to you.
 Let them in on your happiness.
 The positive results are immediate – like right-this-minute immediate.
 Describing our happy experiences to friends and romantic partners will support your well-being, increase your satisfaction with life and even up your energy.
 Try sharing with people you know, people who are closest to you; they’re more likely to cheer you on and encourage you.
 The idea is that when sharing a positive experience – select a supportive listener,

 Virginia Woolf once wrote: “Pleasure has no relish unless we share it.”

 So this week, let a few of your closest girlfriends in on the things that are making your day brighter.
 They’ll be more than happy to listen, and will be likely to share their happiness with you.

 Have a thankful week girlfriends!

 Let’s make this year filled with friends and gratitude.
 Sounds like the winning combination for a wonderful new year!

-More to check out – Facebook.com/Girlfriendology and Twitter/@Girlfriendology where we’re connecting with over 70,000 women (we block guys!) and Pinterest.com/Girlfriendology where we share visual inspiration and great quotes.
+More to check out – Facebook.com/Girlfriendology and Twitter/@Girlfriendology where we’re connecting with over 80,000 women and Pinterest.com/Girlfriendology where we share visual inspiration and great quotes.
 More Girlfriend Friendship Quotes. & Did you see our INFOGRAPHIC on ‘What Women Want‘?If you’re a brand, please contact us and check out more for Brands and Businesses who want to be Girlfriend Recommended.
 And – THANKS to YOU Girlfriend!